 Closing prices for crude oil, gold and other commodities

-Benchmark U.S. crude oil for July delivery rose 3 cents to $72.15 a barrel Wednesday.
-Brent crude oil for August delivery rose 40 cents to $74.39 a barrel.
+Benchmark U.S. crude oil for July delivery fell 60 cents to $73.06 a barrel Tuesday.
+Brent crude oil for August delivery fell 9 cents to $74.81 a barrel.

 Comments